mttorres/cosmicpython/README.md

 ## About 💬

 My notes and implementation of the [CosmicPython](https://github.com/cosmicpython/code/tree/master) project.
-An educational python project about scalable architecture, using DDD, TDD and event driven concepts.
+An educational python project about scalable architecture, using SOLID, DDD, TDD, event driven concepts and more.